zachkirsch/personal_site/_posts/2017-01-17-ciao-from-milan.markdown

 back on ("french fries to go, pizza to stop").
 We are also planning a trip as an apartment, but we haven't decided on a city yet.
 I'm hoping to visit a lot of different places over the next few months, and if you have any suggestions, feel free to throw them my way.
+And if you find yourself in the Milan area, let me know!

+Thanks for reading this essay of an email.
+Ciao!